pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ```

+---

 ### Get user metadata

-Returns metadata for a specified UUID.
+Returns metadata for the specified UUID.

 #### Method(s)

+To `Get UUID Metadata` you can use the following method(s) in the Objective-C SDK:

 ```
 `1- (void)uuidMetadataWithRequest:(PNFetchUUIDMetadataRequest *)request